MicrosoftDocs/cpp-docs/docs/preprocessor/predefined-macros.md

    #endif
    ```

-   Visual Studio 2019 16.8 and 16.9 share the same major and minor versions (and consequently have the same value for `_MSC_VER`).
-To distinguish them, use `_MSC_FULL_VER`.
-The minimum value of `_MSC_FULL_VER` for Visual Studio 2019 16.8 is 192829333.
-The minimum value of `_MSC_FULL_VER` for Visual Studio 2019 16.9 is 192829910.

-   Visual Studio 2019 16.10 and 16.11 share the same major and minor versions (and consequently have the same value for `_MSC_VER`).
-To distinguish them, use `_MSC_FULL_VER`.
-The minimum value of `_MSC_FULL_VER` for Visual Studio 2019 16.10 is 192929917.
-The minimum value of `_MSC_FULL_VER` for Visual Studio 2019 16.11 is 192930129.
+   For more information about Visual Studio 2019 16.8 and 16.9, and 16.10 and 16.11, which share the same major and minor versions (and consequently have the same value for `_MSC_VER`), see [Service releases starting with Visual Studio 2017](../overview/compiler-versions.md#service-releases-starting-with-visual-studio-2017) for more information.

-   For more information about compiler versioning, see [Visual C++ Compiler Version](https://devblogs.microsoft.com/cppblog/visual-c-compiler-version/) in the Microsoft C++ Team Blog.
+   For more information about the history of compiler versioning, and compiler version numbers and the Visual Studio versions they correspond to, see [C++ compiler versioning](../overview/compiler-versions.md).
+Also, [Visual C++ Compiler Version](https://devblogs.microsoft.com/cppblog/visual-c-compiler-version/) on the Microsoft C++ team blog.

 - `_MSVC_LANG` Defined as an integer literal that specifies the C++ language standard targeted by the compiler.
 It's set only in code compiled as C++.
 The macro is the integer literal value `201402L` by default, or when the [`/std:c++14`](../build/reference/std-specify-language-standard-version.md) compiler option is specified.
 The macro is set to `201703L` if the [`/std:c++17`](../build/reference/std-specify-language-standard-version.md) compiler option is specified.
 The macro is set to `202002L` if the [`/std:c++20`](../build/reference/std-specify-language-standard-version.md) compiler option is specified.
 It's set to a higher, unspecified value when the [`/std:c++latest`](../build/reference/std-specify-language-standard-version.md) option is specified.
 Otherwise, the macro is undefined.
 The `_MSVC_LANG` macro and [`/std` (Specify language standard version)](../build/reference/std-specify-language-standard-version.md) compiler options are available beginning in Visual Studio 2015 Update 3.